alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

           ```

           Note that the requirements file has been compiled for python versions >= 3.8.11 and < 3.11
-- Additional Instructions for MAC users:
-     *  The text generation pipeline will make use of a different Parser object for BeautifulSoap.
-Change the parser object from "lxml" to "html5lib" on line 151 in [generate.py](codes/synthetic-ecg-image-generator/HandwrittenText/generate.py)

 ## Running the pipeline